-The first time The Maytals came to San Francisco to play Toots wasn’t satisfied with the quality of the local weed, so someone arranged to smuggle some in from Jamaica before the concert the following night.
+The first time The Maytals came to San Francisco to play, Toots wasn’t satisfied with the quality of the local weed, so someone arranged to smuggle some in from Jamaica before the concert the following night.

-Watching later from the wings, I felt part of that performance.
+Watching later from the wings, I felt an intimate part of that performance.
 Artists draw their inspiration from all of us collectively.
-And via fire and water forge and polish that gift, which they hand back to each and every one of us individually, intimately.
-From one heart to another.No tags for this post.
+And via fire and water forge and polish their gift, which they then hand back to every one of us individually, intimately, from one heart to another.